 Now, if the change in tone doesn’t bother you, the actual ending might.

-2) We never get to meet the other members of the zodiac that are as of now manga exclusive.
+2) We never get to meet the other members of the Zodiac that are, as of now, manga exclusive.
 We never meet Rin (Hatsuharu’s girlfriend.
-She’s the horse of the zodiac) or Kureno (The rooster of the zodiac.
+She’s the horse of the Zodiac) or Kureno (The rooster of the Zodiac.
 However, some have speculated that the little bird that’s always around Akito is actually Kureno, but that’s debatable.
 Why would Kureno be transformed all the time?
 What would trigger the transformation anyway?
 And, even if it was, we still never get to meet the actual character.)